 Enterprise Content Management and the majority of data

 Most data is unstructured.
 That’s not to say that it’s all messy.
 But it can’t easily be funneled into a database and secured in this way.
 What you can do instead is use tools meant to make it easier for the bulk of your data to enter the system en masse with automation for fast processing, metadata for easy lookups, workflows for sharing that data and using it daily, and encryption to secure your organization’s information.
-An Enterprise Content Management solution covers all of these requirements in a single product or suite.
+An Enterprise File Management solution covers all of these requirements in a single product or suite.